How to Use Claude Skills to Turn Scattered Project Notes Into a Weekly 3P Leadership Update

 Claude merges Progress and Plans together

-Fix: rerun Step 4 and tell Claude to keep completed items only under Progress and future work only under Plans.
+Fix: update SKILL.md to say completed work belongs only under Progress and future work belongs only under Plans.
+Rerun the trigger test before using real notes.

 The update sounds too long or too managerial